orchardpark/freman/README.md

 ## How to run

-Freman consists of three programs, `frontend`, `backend` and `logger`.
+Freman consists of three programs, [frontend](https://github.com/orchardpark/freman/tree/master/frontend), [backend](https://github.com/orchardpark/freman/tree/master/backend) and [logger](https://github.com/orchardpark/freman/tree/master/logger).
 These tools provide the user interface, back-end and logging functionality respectively.
 Instructions for installing and running these programs can be found in their respective directories.